mrf0rtuna4/Git-Markdown-AutoTranslator/README.md

         uses: actions/checkout@v2  # Using an action to test the code

       - name: Run translation  # Step: start the translation
-        uses: mrf0rtuna4/Git-Markdown-AutoTranslator@v2  # Using an action to translate
+        uses: mrf0rtuna4/Git-Markdown-AutoTranslator@v2.2.0  # Using an action to translate
-        env:
+        with:
           FILES: 'README.md' # The *.md files to be translate
           LANGS: 'english,italian,dutch,spanish' # List of languages to be translated